-NEW COURSE: Principles of Agriculture Science-Plants is a foundation-level course teaching students the form and function of plant systems.
-Students experience various plant science concepts through inquiry-based exercises filled with activities, projects, and problems utilizing laboratory and practical experiences.
-Student experiences will include the study of plants anatomy and physiology, classification, and the fundamentals of production and harvesting.
-The areas of study in this NEW course include: soils, anatomy and physiology, taxonomy, growing environment, reproduction, pest and disease management, and crop production and marketing.
-NIACC will provide AP credit for students who successfully complete the on-line "CASE Principles of Agriculture Science-Plants" end of course assessment and provide NIACC with a copy of the official National Certification of proficient completion of this course.
+PLANT SCIENCE Fall/Elective 1 Credit Students will learn about plant science concepts through competing activities, prjsts and problems utilizing laboratory and practical experiences.
+Student experiences will include the study of plant anatomy and physiology, classification, and the fundamentals of production and harvesting.
+The areas of study in this course include soils, anatomy and physiology, taxonomy, growing environment, reproduction, pest and disease management, and crop production.